sjiaire/cr-site-natacha/content/houses/prestigious-kiyovu.md

 This prestigious 2-storey residence is vast and airy.
 On the ground floor, it has bright lounge and dining areas, a spacious high-end kitchen as well as an en suite bedroom.
 Upstairs, it has another lounge with a large balcony with amazing views and 4 en suite bedrooms including a large master en suite with a walk-in closet and a bathtub!

-Outdoor, there is beautiful garden safe for kids, outdoor parking space and a garage.
+Outdoor, there is a beautiful garden safe for kids, outdoor parking space and a garage.
 In addition, it has a vast backyard with a vegetable garden and several staff quarters.

 This home is a must-see!